kossnocorp/typesaurus.com/src/content/docs/type-safety/arrays.md

 ## Nested arrays

-Firestore doesn't allow to have an array as an array item, but it can be nested in an object.
+Firestore doesn't allow an array as an array item but can be nested in an object.

 To prevent runtime errors, Typesaurus doesn't allow to set such a structure: